6 Easy Video Editors for Every Type of Video Project

 There are dozens of "easy" video editing software options, but choosing the right one depends on what you want to do with your footage.
 Some easy video editors only cover the basics like trimming, while others give you dozens of features to create and edit content.
 In addition, "easy" depends on your comfort level with editing software — even Apple's iMovie has a bit of a learning curve.

 Reduct is an easy video editing software that even the most inexperienced video editor can use to clip snippets, create highlight reels, and edit out unnecessary content.
 Why?
-You can edit the video just by editing the video"s corresponding transcript.
+You can edit the video just by editing the video's corresponding transcript.
 Anybody can upload their footage and use the software without training.
 But we also include extras — such as automatic captioning and text slides — to further improve your final cut before you publish or share your videos.

 In this post, we explain how to use our video editor to work with your footage and create engaging reels.
 Here are six easy video editing software options so you can find what works best for your digital projects.